-Interest-Free Status allows you to postpone repaying your loans while you are registered as a full-time postsecondary school student.
+While you are registered as a full-time Carleton University student in an OSAP-approved program, you can postpone student loan repayment.
+As the name implies, interest-free status also prevents interest from accruing on your outstanding loan balance while you are completing full-time studies.
 The Government of Canada and/or the Province of Ontario will pay the interest on those loans on your behalf.
 To get it, you must notify the National Student Loan Service Centre (NSLSC) of your continued full-time enrollment in post-secondary studies.

 In order to have your loans placed into interest-free status, the National Student Loans Service Centre (NSLSC) and/or bank (for loans before 2001) need to know that you are enrolled and in school full time.
 If you have applied for OSAP and your application has processed, an automatic Confirmation of Enrolment process will take care of this for you.
 In some cases, a Continuation of Interest-Free Status/Confirmation of Enrolment (CIFS) application will need to be submitted.